dschnelldavis/angular2-json-schema-form/README.md

 After displaying a form in this mode, you can also use the `formSchema` and `formLayout` outputs (described in 'Debugging inputs and outputs', below), to return the generated schema and layout, which will give you a head start on writing your own schemas and layouts by showing you examples created from your own data.

-Also, notice that the 'ngModel' input supports Angular's 2-way data binding, just like other form controls, which is why an onSubmit function was not necessary (though onSubmit is still available for you to add if you want).
+Also, notice that the 'ngModel' input supports Angular's 2-way data binding, just like other form controls, which is why it is not always necessary to use an onSubmit function.

 ### Advanced use